Lesson 7 · Compound Vowels Part 2 — Cami Learns Korean

 Quick recall from Lesson 6

-Five compound vowels from last lesson — say them from memory before reading on: 애 에 외 위 의.
+Five compound vowels from last lesson — say them from memory: 애 에 외 위 의.
 Each was built by combining a basic vowel with 이.
 Today's four are built the same way — but using 아 and 어 instead of 이.

 This time: 오+아, 오+애, 우+어, 우+에